kubernetes-sigs/external-dns/docs/tutorials/gke.md

         args:
         - --source=service
         - --source=ingress
-        - --domain-filter=external-dns-test.gcp.zalan.do. #will make ExternalDNS see only the hosted zones matching provided domain, omit to process all available hosted zones
+        - --domain-filter=external-dns-test.gcp.zalan.do # will make ExternalDNS see only the hosted zones matching provided domain, omit to process all available hosted zones
         - --provider=google
         - --google-project=zalando-external-dns-test
         - --policy=upsert-only # would prevent ExternalDNS from deleting any records, omit to enable full synchronization